 Ko threat may refer either to one of the moves in a ko fight, or to a move which will only be valuable if played during a ko fight.

 After your opponent has taken a ko, any move that threatens a large follow-up may be considered a ko threat.
-Ideally, the value of the follow-up will be larger than the value of connecting the ko, inducing an opponent to answer the ko threat.
-If the opponent does answer, it will be legal for you to recapture the ko, and after you recapture it will be the opponent's turn to find a ko threat if he wishes to continue to fight the ko.
+Usually, the value of the follow-up will be large enough (compared to the value of resolving the ko) to induce your opponent to answer the threat.
+If they do answer, it will be legal for you to recapture the ko, and after you recapture it will be their turn to find a ko threat if they wishes to continue to fight the ko.

 If your opponent does not answer your ko threat, but instead ignores the threat and resolves the ko, you can follow through on your threat and thereby gain compensation for losing the ko.
 Thus while each player would prefer to win without ignoring any (serious) ko threat, a large ko normally ends in an exchange.

-Because the value of a ko threat is that the opponent's reply lifts the ko ban and permits the recapture of the ko, it does not matter if a ko threat does not gain points locally.
+Because the purpose of a ko threat is to lift the ko ban, permitting recapture of the ko, it does not matter if the threat does not gain points locally.
 Most ko threats gain little or nothing, other than bringing one player closer to winning the ko.
-Infrequently, it may even make sense to play a point losing ko threat.
+Infrequently, it may even make sense to play a point-losing ko threat.
 Examples of point-losing threats can include playing out broken ladders, wasting aji, and raw peeps.